TobiasPSP/doneland_sources/Components/Human Interface/Rotary Encoder/README.md

 You can clearly see the dedicated microprocessor that makes this **Rotary Encoder** *smart*.

 Such boards typically communicate via *IC2*: just two wires are needed (not four), and just two GPIO pins.
 These GPIO pins are shared among all other *I2C* devices, too.
 If you increase the number of **Rotary Encoders** in your project or use other *I2C* devices like *OLED* screens, the number of required GPIO stays the same.

+## Examples

+* **[Mechanical Rotary Encoder](Mechanical%20Rotary%20Encoder):** I hook up a "pure* mechanical **Rotary Encoder** to a microprocessor.
+This bare-bone example works beautifully for simple use cases and does not need any special libraries.
+It illustrates the essentials you need to know when working with **Rotary Encoders**.

 > Tags: HID, Control, Encoder, User Interface, Switch